paradedb/pg_analytics/README.md

 - [x] Delta Lake
 - [x] JSON

-`pg_analytics` uses DuckDB v1.0.0 and is supported on Postgres 14, 15, and 16.
-Support for Postgres 13 and 17 is coming soon.
+`pg_analytics` uses DuckDB v1.0.0 and is supported on Postgres 14, 15, 16 and 17.
+Support for Postgres 13 is coming soon.

 ## Installation